This website is no longer actively maintained.

 Each alternative's Copeland score is calculated by subtracting the number of alternatives that pairwise beat it from the number that it beats.
 The alternatives with the highest Copeland score win.

-Copeland method is very fast and simple.
-But this method failed to the criterion of resolvability, so there is often tie on result.
-Of its ease of understanding, this method has been proposed and is still some local elections by universal suffrage around the world.
+The Copeland method is very fast and simple.
+But this method fails the criterion of resolvability, so there are often ties in the results.
+Due to its ease of understanding, this method has been proposed and is still used in some local elections by universal suffrage around the world.

 MiniMax